tamanna-sengupta/tamanna-sengupta/README.md

 * 🔋 **[pypsa-island-microgrid](Link-to-your-repo):** A localized energy distribution model utilizing PyPSA.
 This repository details the step-by-step code structure for simulating microgrid resilience scenarios.
 * 🗺️ **Coming up:** A geospatial-analytical framework built with Python (Pandas, NumPy) and GIS to evaluate the intersection of energy infrastructure and socioeconomic variables in Michigan. *Findings presented at AAG 2026.*

-*(Note: Most of my B2B SaaS platform delivery and COP28 climate risk data models are housed in private enterprise repositories).
-I am progressively developing other recent projects into Github repositories.*
+*(Note: Most of my B2B SaaS platform delivery and COP28 climate risk data models are housed in private enterprise repositories.
+I am progressively developing other recent projects into Github repositories.)*

 ---